Esteban Obiang: International career

 Esteban made his international debut for Equatorial Guinea on 9 October 2017, in a 3–1 victory over Mauritius in a friendly match.
 He came on as a second-half substitute for Diosdado Mbele.
 On 16 January 2022, he help his national team to defeat Algeria during the 2021 Africa Cup of Nations by scoring the lone goal of the match.

+In January 2024, he took part in the 2023 Africa Cup of Nations.